elasticluster/elasticluster/docs/configure.rst

     .. note::

-       On Amazon EC2, the *default* security group only allows network communication among hosts in the group and does *not* allow SSH connections from the outside.
+       On Amazon EC2, the "default" security group only allows network communication among hosts in the group and does *not* allow SSH connections from the outside.
 This will make ElastiCluster fail as it cannot connect to the cluster nodes (see, e.g., `issue #490`__).
-You will need to add a rule to the *default* security group to allow SSH connections from the network where you run ElastiCluster, or create a new security group which allows SSH and use that.
+You will need to add rules to the "default" security group (or create a new one and use that) such that:
+       *(1)* SSH connections from the network where you run ElastiCluster are allowed, and *(2)* all TCP and UDP connections among cluster nodes are allowed -- the "default" security group only allows TCP, not UDP.

        .. __: https://github.com/gc3-uzh-ch/elasticluster/issues/490